clercjs/clerc/docs/guide/flags.md

 The flag type function can be any function that accepts a string and returns the parsed value.
 The default JavaScript constructors should cover most use cases: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/String), [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/Number), [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean/Boolean), etc.

-The flag description object can be used to store additional information about the flag, such as `alias`, `default`, and `description`.
+The flag description object can be used to store additional information about the flag, such as `short`, `default`, and `description`.
 To accept multiple values for a flag, wrap the type function in an array.

 All provided information will be used to generate better help documentation.

-## Flag Aliases
+## Flag Short Names

-Flag aliases allow users to use shorter or alternative names for flags.
+Flag short names allow users to use single-character shortcuts for flags.
 This is useful for providing convenient shortcuts for commonly used flags.

-### Single Alias
+### Defining Short Names

-You can define a single alias for a flag using a string:
+You can define a single-character short name for a flag using the `short` property:

 ```ts
 const cli = Cli()